-My long-distance love and I recently got married.
+My long-distance love and I recently got married so no more suffering from a LDR weekend and LDR holiday.
 It was a magical weekend with family, good food and lots of love.
 The official date of us closing the distance will be January 2017 (that’s eight months away!), but I in the next coming months, I am slowly moving to Australia where my husband, Don, lives.
 Now that we’re married, we have our honeymoon to plan!

 Some of the best perks of being in a long-distance relationship are the visits or going to vacation together.
 Every visit is like a vacation, and nothing brings a couple, or anyone for that matter, closer than when you’ve traveled with them.
 Don and I have traveled and taken road trips together over the years we’ve been together.
 Thankfully, all trips went by without a single scratch.
 We came home happy, and our wanderlust grew.